 Property acquired during marriage by gift, will, or inheritance is separate property.
 (Section 21 of the California Constitution, California Family Code Section 752)

 Except as otherwise provided by law, neither spouse has any interest in the separate property of the other.
 (California Family Code Section 770)

-A separate property gift or inheritance remains separate property provided the following are true.
+A separate property gift or inheritance remains separate property if the following are true.